Ebube-Ochemba/alx-backend-javascript/0x04-TypeScript/README.md

 ## Summary

-I learnt about basic types in Typescript, iInterfaces, Classes, and functions, how to work with the DOM and Typescript, Generic types, how to use namespaces, how to merge declarations, how to use an ambient Namespace to import an external library, and basic nominal typing with Typescript.
+I learnt about basic types in Typescript, Interfaces, Classes, and functions, how to work with the DOM and Typescript, Generic types, how to use namespaces, how to merge declarations, how to use an ambient Namespace to import an external library, and basic nominal typing with Typescript.

 ## Files